Burkina Faso: Foreign NGO workers go missing after ambush | DW | 26.04.2021

 No group has yet claimed responsiblity for the kidnapping.
 Authorities are conducting a search for the missing people.

-Local authorities or the Spanish Foreign Ministry have not yet commented on the kidnapping, but the Irish Foreign Ministry said it "was aware of the reports and is liasing closely with international partners regarding the situation on the ground."
+The Spanish Foreign Ministry has not yet commented on the kidnapping, but the Irish Foreign Ministry said it "was aware of the reports and is liasing closely with international partners regarding the situation on the ground."

 Burkina Faso faces a precarious security situation due to the presence of jihadist groups such as al-Qaida and the "Islamic State" (IS) in the Sahel region.
 Burkina Faso, one of the world's poorest countries, borders Mali, which has faced an armed insurgency since 2012.